Post thumbnail

 By addressing these security considerations, you can enhance the safety and reliability of your applications, whether you choose GraphQL or REST as your API strategy.

-Also Explore: Top Full Stack Development Trends for 2024: What to Expect
+Also Explore: Top Full Stack Development Trends: What to Expect

 REST APIs, adhering to Representational State Transfer standards, are versatile in handling multiple data formats like JSON and XML, making them highly adaptable across various platforms.
 Here are specific scenarios when opting for REST is advantageous: